p516entropy/NearSocial.DevGovGigsUpdates/near-social-post-history/README.md

 ![historywidget](https://user-images.githubusercontent.com/12901349/222880515-ec4c0ed7-8bbc-4900-b788-853262262961.gif)

 # DevGigsBoard Editing History Widget
-This widget allows users to view the editing history of posts on DevGigsBoard, a platform for developers to share their work and connect with potential clients.
+The widget allows users to view the editing history of posts on DevGigsBoard, a platform for developers to share their work and connect with potential clients.
 The editing history is stored on a smart contract and can be accessed through this widget.

 ## Features
 The following features have been implemented in the widget: